-Dave is a very compassionate and empathetic therapist who has been able to work with me and my husband in very constructive and practical ways.”
+Dave is a very compassionate and empathetic therapist who has been able to work with me and my husband in very constructive and practical ways.”– Client review

 What Skills Will We Learn?

-You and your partner will learn how to foster respect, affection, and closeness in your relationship by building and sharing a deeper connection with each other.
-You’ll learn how to keep conflict discussions calm, how to break through gridlocked (“here we go again!”) conflict and how to strengthen and maintain the gains in your relationship.
+You and your partner will learn how to foster respect, affection, and closeness in your relationship.
+You’ll build and share a deeper connection with each other.
+You’ll also learn how to keep conflict discussions calm, how to break through gridlocked conflict and how to strengthen and maintain the gains in your relationship.